workspacer/workspacer/README.md

 # Is this ready for use yet?

 Kinda!
 See the [Installation](#installation).
-There are likely some major bugs in Workspacer that I have not fixed yet, but it is more or less functionally complete.
-I am using Workspacer 24/7 at home and at work at the moment, so it suites my needs (aside from the occasional hickup or crash).
+There are likely some major bugs in workspacer that I have not fixed yet, but it is more or less functionally complete.
+I am using workspacer 24/7 at home and at work at the moment, so it suites my needs (aside from the occasional hickup or crash).
 If you run into any problems, please open an issue!

 # Contributing